My Favorite Yellow Thai Curry

 Coconut milk, chicken, carrots, onion, potato, fish sauce, lime leave, and curry paste on a wooden cutting board.

 • Curry paste – is everything to the flavor of your curry.
-Mae ploy which you can see below makes a great curry paste and it’s what our local Thai restaurant uses.
-It’s not as good as making it from scratch, but we’re keeping it simple here!
+Mae ploy which you can see below makes a great yellow curry paste and it’s what our local Thai restaurant uses.
+It’s nearly as good as making curry paste from scratch.
+Also, yellow Thai curry is made with curry pasta rather than curry powder.

-• Turmeric – adds beautiful yellow color to yellow curry along with it’s anti-inflammatory benefits.
+• Turmeric – adds a beautiful yellow color along with its anti-inflammatory benefits.

-• Spinach – I like to add some chopped baby spinach for an extra veggie to this curry even through it’s uncommon to see.
-Broccoli also works and is used more often, but you don’t have to add anything green here.
+• Spinach – I like to add some chopped baby spinach for an extra veggie to this curry even though it’s not traditional.
+Broccoli also works and is used more often, but you don’t have to add anything green at all.

 • Nut butter – is an unusual touch, but our local restaurant uses ground peanuts in their curry.
 A touch of peanut butter or cashew butter if you can’t have peanuts really adds a special touch.
 It can also easily be left out to your taste, or to keep this nut free.